-John Thompson, Term 2009-2013
+John Thompson, Trustee

+John Thompson is the Deputy Executive Director and Chief of Staff for the National Sheriffs' Association in Alexandria, Virginia, where he has served since 2002.
 Mr. Thompson's public safety career started in 1972 when he joined the federal fire service as a firefighter.
 In 1974, he enlisted in the United States Army, serving as a military police officer, canine handler and military intelligence officer before being honorably discharged in 1982.

-Mr. Thompson continued his career in law enforcement as he was appointed Chief of Police for the City of Mount Rainier, a diverse community bordering our Nation's Capital, in 1990.
-During his tenure as Chief of Police, he reorganized the department and its priorities, placed an emphasis on community policing, and implemented very successful and innovative crime reduction programs that lead Mr.Thompson to receive of two "Award of Excellence" awards from the Maryland Municipal League.
-After retiring in 1998, Mr. Thompson was appointed Assistant Sheriff for Prince Georges County, Maryland, where he worked until 2002.
+Thompson continued his career in law enforcement as he was appointed chief of police for the City of Mount Rainier, a diverse community bordering our Nation's Capital, in 1990.
+During his tenure as chief of police, he reorganized the department and its priorities, placed an emphasis on community policing, and implemented very successful and innovative crime reduction programs that lead Thompson to receive of two "Award of Excellence" awards from the Maryland Municipal League.
+After retiring in 1998, Thompson was appointed Assistant Sheriff for Prince Georges County, Md., where he worked until 2002.

 In 1975 he joined the physician staff of the Wenatchee Valley Medical Center in Wenatchee, Washington as a diagnostic radiologist and radiation oncologist.
 He served on the medical staff of several regional hospitals with a primary focus on Central Washington Hospital in Wenatchee, Washington where he was instrumental in development of CT, ultrasound, and interventional radiology disciplines.
 He served as chairman of the Medical Center Radiology Department and Clinical Support Services from 1983 to 2001.
 He also chaired the Radiological Technology Advisory Committee for the Wenatchee Valley College program and taught as a clinical instructor.

-In 2002 he was elected CEO and Chairman of the Board of the Wenatchee Valley Medical Center and has been reelected subsequently for two more terms.
+In 2002 he was elected CEO and chairman of the board of the Wenatchee Valley Medical Center and has been reelected subsequently for two more terms.
 During this time he has served in state and national roles in the American Medical Group Association where he was the founding president of the CEO Leadership Council and in the American Medical Association.
-He currently chairs the Group Practice Advisory Committee of the American Medical Association.
+He currently chairs the group practice advisory committee of the American Medical Association.
 In 2008 he received the Washington State Rural Health Association award for Outstanding Contribution to Rural Health.